Skip to content

 D --> E[Extend to adjacent modules]

-E --> F[Complete entire project]
+E --> F[Complete the entire project]

-Q2: How to select a pilot module?
+Q12: How to select a pilot module?

 A: Criteria for selecting a pilot module: